-All the specialists on our panel are extremely experienced in the assessment of fibroids and the post operative care of women who have had an embolisation.
+All the specialists on our panel are extremely experienced in the assessment of fibroids and the post-operative care of women who have had an embolisation.
 The Fibroid Treatment Clinic requires all women considering UFE to have the full benefit of an unbiased opinion.
 The gynaecologist that we refer you to will assess your suitability for UAE and advise you if another treatment or indeed no treatment is necessary.
 They run independent practices and will always act and advise in your best interest.

 Why did my gynaecologist not mention this treatment to me?

-UFE has only recently become available in South Africa teaching hospitals.
+UFE has only recently become available in South African teaching hospitals.
 Due to limited resources and skill, it is unfortunately not that frequently performed.
 Therefore most gynaecologists in South Africa have had no or very limited exposure to UAE.